The short answer

 Calgary winter considerations

 - Indoor-only is non-negotiable in Calgary.
-Coyotes, traffic, and -30°C make outdoors a death sentence for kittens.
+Coyotes patrol the river paths in many neighbourhoods, and -30°C cold snaps make outdoors a death sentence for kittens.

-- Heated cat beds or heated cat houses for cold rooms. $30-80.
+- Heated cat beds or heated cat houses for cold rooms. $30 to $80.

 - Keep cleaning chemicals (especially de-icers and antifreeze) far away.
 Antifreeze tastes sweet to cats and is fatal.